Aries-IITD/INNOV8-2.0/README.md

-**To download the contents of the repository, press the code button and select download as .zip**
+**To download the contents of the repository, press the code button and select "Download ZIP"**

 **Welcome to Innov8!**